Gowtham1729/Image-Processing/README.md

 RAM and then perform some specific image processing applications depending user’s choice in the FPGA itself and then display it through a VGA display.
 We use Verilog as the hardware description language and python for converting the given digital image into binary form.
+(We used Vivado software to make this)

 ## Block Memory
 To feed the image into verilog, we need to convert it binary (.coe file).